kriszyp/db-benchmark/README.md

 This is for benchmarking different key-value stores and databases.
 For the redis benchmarks, a local redis server must be installed.
+If anyone has any tips for tuning or improving the performance of the dbs in this benchmarks, would be happy to include that for the sake of fair comparison.